zshicode/DL-Food-Taste-QSAR/README.md

 ## Datasets

 Herein, molecules in `taste.csv` are collected from https://github.com/songyu2022/taste_predict (Song et al., 2023) or https://kokumipd.com/database (He et al., 2024), which are annotated in `database` column of `taste.csv` as 1 or 2, respectively.
 Each molecule in `taste.csv` is categorized in one of these seven taste labels: bitter, sweet, umami, kokumi, salty, sour and tasteless.
 For each taste, machine learning model outputs a prediction score ranged in (0,1).
 Following He et al. (2024), the highest score of all seven tastes can describe the main taste of the molecule.

+Molecules in `fragrance.csv` are collected from https://github.com/emmaking-smith/Modular_Latent_Space (King-Smith, 2023).
+Each molecule in `fragrance.csv` is categorized in some of all 113 fragrance labels in `frag_dict.txt`.
+Note that one molecule is usually with more than one fragrance.

 In each dataset, `food.csv` includes names and categories of foods. `compound.csv` includes names and SMILES codes of compounds. `food-compound.csv` includes food-compound associations.